amyylin1/UFOs/README.md

 # UFOs

 ## 1. Overview of Project:
-This analysis aims to filter the UFO sightings on additional criteria, such as city, state, country, and shape.
+This analysis aims to make an interactive site to filter the UFO sightings on additional criteria, such as city, state, country, and shape, from user input.

 ## 2. Results: